Ohio Tax Guide: What You’ll Pay in 2023

 You cannot claim both credits; however, claiming the lump sum distribution credit does not disqualify you from claiming the senior citizen credit on your school district income tax return.
 Learn more on the Ohio Schedule of Credits.

 Ohio does not tax U.S. military pensions.
-The Buckeye State also does not tax military injury relief or veteran’s disability severance payments (since they are not taxed federally).
+The Buckeye State also does not tax military injury relief or veteran’s disability severance payments because they are not taxed federally.
 A service member’s civilian spouse may be eligible for deductions.

 Michelle Cerulli McAdams is a contributing state news writer for the AARP Bulletin.
-She works for the nonprofit news website The Conversation U.S. and previously worked in higher-education and health-care communications.
-She has written for The Boston Globe, Austin American-Statesman and other publications.
+She works for the nonprofit news website The Conversation U.S. and previously worked in higher education and health care communications.
+She has written for The Boston Globe, the Austin American-Statesman and other publications.

 • Immediate access to your member benefits